QTM 306Jesus Died for my Sins Once! Why does communion forgive my sins?

 The Wedding Analogy [I]: A couple does not celebrate their anniversary to become married again.
 They celebrate it because they are married.
 The repetition of the dinner does not undermine the finality of the wedding; it honors it.

-The Data Point [E]: The Source Code itself grounds the repetition of the meal in an explicit command to proclaim: "For whenever you eat this bread and drink this cup, you proclaim the Lord’s death until he comes."
+Key point [E]: The Bible grounds the repeated meal in a command to proclaim: "For whenever you eat this bread and drink this cup, you proclaim the Lord’s death until he comes."
 (1 Corinthians 11:26, NIV [E])

 (1 Corinthians 11:26, NIV [E])